The Fly (1986 film): Plot

-Brilliant but eccentric scientist Seth Brundle meets science journalist Veronica "Ronnie" Quaife at a meet-the-press event held by Bartok Science Industries, the company funding his work.
-He takes her back to the laboratory of his warehouse home and asks her to exclusively document his invention: two pods that can teleport objects between them.
-While the "telepods" can transport inanimate objects perfectly, they are unable to teleport live tissue, as demonstrated when a baboon is turned inside out after being teleported.
+Seth Brundle, a brilliant but eccentric scientist, meets Ronnie Quaife, a science journalist, at a press event.
+He takes her back to his home and laboratory and shows her his invention: a set of "telepods" that allows instantaneous teleportation between them.
+Seth convinces Ronnie to keep the invention secret in exchange for exclusive rights to the story, and she documents his work.
+Although the telepods can transport inanimate objects, they mutilate live tissue, as demonstrated when a baboon is turned inside-out during an experiment.

-As they experiment with the invention, Seth and Ronnie begin to form a relationship.
-Using two steaks, one a control and one teleported, Seth discovers that the machine is creating a synthetic version of biological material rather than the object itself.
-He reprograms the system to understand the makeup of living tissue and successfully teleports a second baboon.
-Ronnie departs before they can celebrate, and Seth worries that she is rekindling her relationship with her editor, Stathis Borans.
-She actually left to confront Stathis about a veiled threat, spurred by his jealousy of Seth, to publish the telepod story without her consent.
-While drunk, Seth teleports himself alone, unaware that a housefly had entered the transmitter pod with him.
-He emerges from the receiving pod, seemingly normal.
+Seth and Ronnie begin a romantic relationship.
+Their first sexual encounter, in which Seth loses his virginity, inspires Seth to reprogram the telepod to understand the makeup of living tissue.
+After he successfully teleports a second baboon, Ronnie hurriedly leaves to confront her editor Stathis Borans about his threat, spurred by his jealousy of Seth, to publish the story without her consent.
+Embittered and convinced she is rekindling her relationship with Stathis, Seth teleports himself alone, unaware that a housefly has slipped inside the transmitter pod with him.
+He emerges from the receiving pod seemingly normal.
+Seth and Ronnie later reconcile.

-After Seth and Ronnie reconcile, Seth exhibits sugar cravings and increased strength, agility, stamina, and sexual potency, which he believes resulted from the teleportation "purifying" his body.
-Ronnie becomes increasingly concerned about Seth's deteriorating sanity, as well as strange, bristly hairs growing from a wound on his back and developing sores on his face.
-When she expresses her worries, Seth becomes aggressive, insisting that the process is beneficial.
-He tries to force Ronnie to undergo teleportation, but she refuses.
+Seth starts to exhibit increased strength, stamina, and sexual potency, which he attributes to the teleportation "purifying" his body.
+Ronnie grows concerned about Seth's changing personality and the strange, bristly hairs growing from a wound on his back.
+Seth becomes arrogant and violent, insisting that the teleportation process is beneficial, and tries to force Ronnie to undergo teleportation.
+When she refuses, he abandons her, goes to a bar and partakes in an arm-wrestling match, where he leaves his opponent with a compound fracture.
+He brings a woman named Tawny back to his warehouse to have intercourse.
+When Seth tries to coerce her into teleporting, Ronnie stops him and Seth throws her out as well.

-Seth goes to a bar and partakes in an arm-wrestling match, leaving his opponent with a compound fracture.
-He brings a woman, Tawny, back to the warehouse, where they have sex.
-After that, Seth tries to coerce her into teleporting.
-However, Ronnie intervenes, and Seth throws her out.
-When his fingernails begin falling off, he slowly realizes that Ronnie had been telling the truth.
-He re-runs the teleportation sequence and discovers that the computer, confused by the presence of two separate lifeforms in the sending pod, fused him with the fly at the molecular-genetic level.
+When his fingernails begin falling off, Seth realizes something is wrong.
+He reviews the telepod's computer and discovers that there was a fly in the pod with him.
+The computer, confused by the presence of two lifeforms, fused him with the fly at the molecular-genetic level.